 It simply requires residents/fellows finishing training to make intentional decisions based on what they want.
 They need to figure out their monthly savings requirements and how quickly they want to pay down their debt FIRST.

 Then, they need to build a lifestyle that allows them to reach these goals.

 - Then, determine how much you would like to be able to spend in retirement annually.
-(This assumes, of course, that you are debt free – because you read websites like this one.
-So, spending in retirement should only account for travel, food, leisure, utilities, taxes, health care, etc).
+(This assumes, of course, that you are debt free – hopefully through refinancing your student loans).
+If you are debt free, spending in retirement should only account for travel, food, leisure, utilities, taxes, health care, etc.

 - Multiply the annual spending from number 2 by 25 for a typical retirement at age 60-65.
 Multiply by 30 for an early retirement (to be conservative).

 - Then, you get to do some fun excel sheet math using the future value function, which is explained below.
 Plug in your anticipated monthly savings rate to see how close you are to getting to the number you need to retire when you want.

 - Plug this into excel –> =FV(6%/12, N, [pmt],[pv],1)

 - For “N”, plug in the number of months that you are from your anticipated retirement age you determined in number 1 above.